 1. Helps prevent cancer.
 According to the University of Maryland Medical Center, “A number of animal and test tube studies suggest that spirulina increases production of antibodies, infection-fighting proteins, and other cells that improve immunity and help ward off infection and chronic illnesses such as cancer.”

 2. Eliminates Candida.
 Spirulina benefits have been shown to promote the growth of healthy bacterial flora in the intestines, which in turn inhibits Candida from thriving.
 Additionally, the immune-strengthening properties of spirulina will help the body eliminate Candida cells.

 3. Detoxes heavy metals.
 After giving 24 patients affected by chronic arsenic poisoning spirulina extract (250 mg) plus zinc (2 mg) twice daily, they compared the results with 17 patients who took a placebo and found that the spirulina-zinc combination worked wonderfully.
 The participants experienced a 47% decrease of arsenic in their body.

 4. Lowers blood pressure.
-Phycocyanin is a pigment found in the spirulina that scientists have discovered possesses antihypertensive effects (it lowers blood pressure).
+Phycocyanin is a pigment found in the spirulina that scientists have discovered acts to decrease blood pressure.

 5. Reduces cholesterol, lowers chances of stroke.
 Spirulina benefits have also been shown to prevent atherosclerosis and reduce elevated blood cholesterol levels.
 Regular spirulina consumption can literally reverse the damage done by eating a poor diet.